 Why this CV works

-- You would want to position yourself for rapid career progression by crafting an appropriate electrician’s mate CV.
-One sure way to do that is by showcasing your proficiency with relevant tools and how they helped enhance your performance.
+- You would want to position yourself for rapid career advancement by crafting a suitable electrician’s mate CV.
+One sure way to do that is by showcasing your proficiency in relevant tools and how they helped improve your performance.

 - A perfect example would be how you utilised the Klein Tools Electrician App to reduce the number of projects that required reworking.